MicrosoftDocs/patterns-practices/patterns-practices/reference/imoduleinitializer-interface-mspp-modularity.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IModuleInitializerPublic Interface IModuleInitializer
+public interface IModuleInitializerPublic Interface IModuleInitializer

 See Also
 --------